oronymzy/tips/docs/glossry.md

 **loop construct** {: #loopconstructdef }
 : count noun
 : A construct, made up of one or more [statements](#statementdef), that may be carried out multiple successive times in a sequence of [iterations](#iterationdef).
-The statements “inside” the loop construct (also known as the **body** of the loop construct) are executed in one of five possible ways: a specified number of times, once for each of a collection of items, [while some condition is met](#whileloopconstructdef), until some condition is met, or [indefinitely](https://en.wikipedia.org/wiki/Infinite_loop).[^loopconstructdef-note1]
+The statements “inside” the loop construct (also known as the **body** of the loop construct) are executed in one of four possible ways: a specified number of times, [once for each of a collection of items](https://en.wikipedia.org/wiki/Foreach_loop), [while some condition is met](#conditioncontrolledloopconstructdef), or [indefinitely](https://en.wikipedia.org/wiki/Infinite_loop).[^loopconstructdef-note1]
 : A loop construct has a [loop counter](#loopcounterdef).
 : Hypernym of [condition-controlled loop construct](#conditioncontrolledloopconstructdef).